Anthony-Nolan/Atlas/README.md

 ### Code Projects

-- Nova.SearchAlgorithm
+- Atlas.MatchingAlgorithm
     - This project contains the actual business logic of the search algorithm
-- Nova.SearchAlgorithm.Api
+- Atlas.MatchingAlgorithm.Api
     - An ASP.NET Core WebApi wrapper exposing functionality from the algorithm project
     - Note that this is *NOT* the entry point to the application in deployed environments.
 Due to restrictions around long running requests when deployed in Azure, this api will not be exposed.
     - Instead, the API is used for testing - it can be used locally for ease of development, and the performance and validation test projects rely on the API
-- Nova.SearchAlgorithm.Client
+- Atlas.MatchingAlgorithm.Client
     - Exposes models needed to integrate with the search algorithm service from other services
-- Nova.SearchAlgorithm.Common
+- Atlas.MatchingAlgorithm.Common
     - Shared internal models / interfaces between the logic and data projects.
-- Nova.SearchAlgorithm.Data
+- Atlas.MatchingAlgorithm.Data
     - Manages the transient database, i.e. pre-processed donor data.
 Entity Framework is used to manage the schema, but *NOT* for querying the data
-- Nova.SearchAlgorithm.Data.Persistent
+- Atlas.MatchingAlgorithm.Data.Persistent
     - Manages the persistent database, i.e. any data that does not require re-processing regularly.
     - Uses Entity Framework for schema management and querying
-- Nova.SearchAlgorithm.Functions
+- Atlas.MatchingAlgorithm.Functions
     - Azure Functions App - this is the main entry point for the algorithm, as many of its features are long running and better suited to a functions app than a traditional web api.
     - Note that this app should always be deployed to an *app service plan* not a consumption plan - as we require the longer timeout of an app service plan, plus we do not want the app to automatically scale
-- Nova.SearchAlgorithm.Functions.DonorManagement
+- Atlas.MatchingAlgorithm.Functions.DonorManagement
     - Azure functions app responsible only for ongoing donor imports / updates
     - Needs to be an independent app so that the three-monthly full data refresh can disable these functions for the duration of the refresh
-- Nova.SearchAlgorithm.MatchingDictionary
+- Atlas.MatchingAlgorithm.MatchingDictionary
     - Responsible for maintaining and accessing the "matching dictionary" - a set of tables in Azure Storage which act as an interface for allele details published by WMDA

 ### Test Projects

-- Nova.SearchAlgorithm.Test
+- Atlas.MatchingAlgorithm.Test
-- Nova.SearchAlgorithm.Test.Integration
+- Atlas.MatchingAlgorithm.Test.Integration
-- Nova.SearchAlgorithm.Test.Validation
+- Atlas.MatchingAlgorithm.Test.Validation
     - These projects are covered in detail in the testing section below.
-- Nova.SearchAlgorithm.Performance
+- Atlas.MatchingAlgorithm.Performance
     - A rudimentary harness for collating performance data of search times.
     - Relies on hitting an API, so is only useful locally for now
         - To run on deployed environments we'll need to add auth to the API project and deploy to the relevant